SCCapstone/teamMuseumKiosk/README.md

 This project aims to create a trivia game used for the South Carolina State Museum.
 The museum intends for the trivia game to implore guests about their knowledge of South Carolina.

 ## Style Guide
 The team will be using the style guide of Google's <a href="google.github.io/styleguide/javaguide.html"> Java Style Guide</a>.

+## Run Application
+* Download .jar file
+* Run on computer

 ## Installing Development Environment
 1. Git clone this repo from https://github.com/SCCapstone/teamMuseumKiosk/archive/master.zip